 Herbicides applied improperly can damage or kill trees.
 Many herbicides used to control broadleaf weeds in lawns contain ingredients that are essentially synthetic growth hormones, such as 2,4-D, triclopyr, picloram, and dicamba .
 These cause the weeds to grow abnormally and die.
-When trees are affected, strange growth distortions can occur, including curling, thickening, flattening of cylindrical structures.
+When trees are affected, strange growth distortions can occur, including curling, thickening, and fasciation (flattening of cylindrical structures).

 At right is Pinus edulis with swollen, defoliated shoots.
 Also shown is a P. ponderosa seedling in which the bark at the bases of the needles grew abnormally due to herbicide exposure.